dsmiller95/dsmiller95.github.io/content/2022-08-11-Save-System/index.md

 ## A Generic Solution

 With our problem case illustrated, lets start to think about what we can do to solve the generic case.
 From the example, we already have two things we want to support: specific "singleton" instances in a scene, and collections of instances nested under specific game objects.
-And, we would like the component which own data to be context-agnostic.
+And, we would like the component which owns data to be context-agnostic.
 We shouldn't make any code changes to a component based on whether it is saved as a singleton instance, or reproduced as a prefab.
-The approach we went with is to split the scene up into scopes, and iterate through the scopes, saving all relevant data into those scopes.
+The approach I went with was splitting the scene up into scopes, and saving the data in each scope separately.

 ### Scoping